- Science

 Parental involvement is high, with many of our parents offering to support or just come along and cheer on the team, and our relationships with parents are deeper and more impactful as a result.

-Whilst some schools choose to prioritise core subjects over the development of a strong sporting culture, we believe that the positive benefits upon the development of a child’s character by participating and competing in sport, believing wholeheartedly that a child who learns to be resilient, disciplined, respectful and determined on the sports field will apply the same skills within the classroom.
+We believe that physical activity positively benefits the development of a child’s character.
+By participating and competing in sport, we believe wholeheartedly that a child who learns to be resilient, disciplined, respectful and determined on the sports field will apply the same skills within the classroom.

 Assessment, monitoring and staff training

-We have developed Assessment proforma for all aspects of PE.
-These documents allow easy assessment of pupils and enable us to note their next steps.
+Real PE have recently provided a new platform for assessment which we will be using going forward.
+These records allow easy assessment of pupils and enable us to note their next steps.

 We monitor participation in representative sporting fixtures on behalf of the school and check uptake against gender, SEND, Pupil Premium and free school meals.